FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision

 Here ($N = \left\{ Prediction\ class\ numbers \right\}$), ($n \in N$) and ($N^{*}$) is defined as follows:

-($P(n)$) denotes the predicted probability of the n\textsuperscript{th} class.
-For example, ($n_{1}^{*}$) represents the class number of the most probable predicted class. ($y^{n}$) represents the output of the final layer related to the n\textsuperscript{th} class:
+$P(n)$ denotes the predicted probability of the n\textsuperscript{th} class.
+For example, $n_{1}^{*}$ denotes the class number of the most probable predicted class. $y^{n}$ denotes the output of the final layer for the n\textsuperscript{th} class:

-In equation \ref{eq:partial-der-activations}, ($\alpha_{c}^{n_{k}^{*}}$) represents the importance matrix with respect to the class ($n_{k}^{*}$) and the feature channel ($c$) while ($a$) represents the activated outputs of the convolutions.
-This is then weighted on the basis of their corresponding activations:
+In equation \ref{eq:partial-der-activations}, $\alpha_{c}^{n_{k}^{*}}$ represents the importance matrix for the class $n_{k}^{*}$ and the feature channel $c$, while $a$ represents the convolutional activations.
+This is then weighted according to their corresponding activations:

-In equation \ref{eq:averaring-activations}, ($R^{n_{k}^{*}}$) represents the unfiltered saliency map related to the class ($n_{k}^{*}$) while ($N$) represents the number of classes.
+In equation \ref{eq:averaring-activations}, $R^{n_{k}^{*}}$ denotes the unfiltered saliency map for the class $n_{k}^{*}$, while $N$ denotes the number of classes.